hicops/hicops/README.md

 Preferred: GCC compiler version 7.2.0 or later supporting C++14.

 ## Install the required packages
-Install the following packages preferably using Spack.
-Spack itself can be installed using the instructions [here](https://spack.readthedocs.io/en/latest/).
-Make sure to install all packages using the same GCC compiler that you will use to install HiCOPS as well.
-[See](##Recommended_Compiler).
+Install the following packages preferably using [Spack](https://spack.readthedocs.io).
+Read more about how to install Spack and how to install packages using Spack [here](https://spack.readthedocs.io/en/latest/getting_started.html).
+Make sure that you install all following packages using the same `GCC` compiler that you will use to install HiCOPS as well.
+See [Recommended Compiler](##Recommended_Compiler).
+The packages currently installed via Spack can be checked by:

 ```bash
 $ spack find